FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ## Regulations

+!!! tldr "In a hurry?"
+    **GDPR:**

+    - Applies to all companies, world-wide, that handle personal data of EU citizens.
+    - Companies must keep track of why and how data is handled.
+    - Data subjects have wide ranging, but not unlimited rights to request information, correction and deletion of data.
+    - Data breaches have to be reported and may carry a fine.
+    - The right of deletion means that backups have to be set up in such a way that data can be deleted.

+    **CLOUD Act:**

+    - US authorities can access data stored by US companies in Europe.

+    **DMCA:**

+    - Copyright infringements can be solved by sending a DMCA takedown notice to the provider.
+    - Providers have to restore the content if the uploader sends a counter-notification.

+    **CDA Section 230:**

+    - Shields providers from liability if their systems host illegal content which they don't know about.

+    **Privacy Shield:**

+    - Establishes a legal basis for transfering data from Europe to the US.

 ### General Data Protection Regulation (G.D.P.R., EU)

 The GDPR (or DSGVO in German-speaking countries) is the general overhaul of privacy protections in the EU.
 The GDPR